acoullandreau/apple_music_analyser/docs/DOCUMENTATION.md

 Basically what happens with the ProcessTracks class is that we loop through each dataframe, and gradually instantiate Track instances and update them with the information available for this track across the multiple dataframes.
 In order to know whether a row in a dataframe describes a track we already instantiated or a new one, there are a few mechanisms (i.e. how do we know if a row describes a song we already saw in another df or not.):

 	1. using a combined string of the form 'Title && Artist'
-	2. computing a score of similarity between two combines strings if they don't match exactly
+	2. computing a score of similarity between two combined strings if they don't match exactly
 	3. for the specific case of identifier\_infos\_df, using the ids apple uses for each track

 Then with the TrackSummaryObject class, we use the play\_activity\_df as a base, to which are merged/appended relevant information from the other dataframes, including the rating, other genres that could be associated to it...